Squiddymabob/Squiddymabob/README.md

 ## ☕️ Greetings!

 I'm a full-stack developer based in Winchester, England.
-I use my love for art in my role by focusing on UI design and improving user experience.

 🏒  I’m currently working on a [React application](https://github.com/Squiddymabob/nhl-app) that presents NHL scores and team data.